datalimited/global-status-estimates/README.md

 ## Data description

-The raw input data files are in the folder `data-raw`.
-This folder can be mostly ignored.

-The file `fit-ensemble.Rmd` generates the ensemble model based on a simulated data set and fit this model to the FAO data.

 The generated data file `data-generated/ensemble-estimates.csv` ([link to raw data](https://raw.githubusercontent.com/datalimited/global-status-estimates/master/data-generated/ensemble-estimates.csv?token=AABLlWL4pzOWoHz2yBxWrNJx3vyY_ikPks5ZA5rywA%3D%3D)) is the primary output of interest.
 It contains the following:

 `stock` The FAO stock name